kyanostat/min-info/README.md

 ### Gallery of the inference based on the minimum information dependence model

-* A. Graphical model of continuous and categorical data
+* A. Graphical model of continuous and categorical data (with the consideration of higher interaction)

 We use Palmer Archipelago penguin data.